 - Simulate how the market reacts to various feature trade-offs you are considering

 To demonstrate conjoint analysis in action, let’s consider cell phone plans.
-These plans have various feature types, which in the language of conjoint analysis are called attributes.
+These plans have various feature types, which are called attributes in the language of conjoint analysis.
 Let’s focus on Brand, Price, Minutes, Rollover Options, and Call Options.
-In reality, plans can be more complicated and conjoint analysis can keep up with the complexities, but let’s keep the example simple.
+In reality, plans can be more complicated, and conjoint analysis can keep up with the complexities, but let’s keep the example simple.
 Each of the attributes listed above has different levels.
 The levels of the Brand attribute might be AT&T, T-Mobile, Verizon, etc., but here we will refer to possible Brands as Brand A, Brand B, etc.

 Attributes |